seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_models_and_msgs.md

 }
 ```

-We hope that our back-end will be able to compute `tracked` time from Client's TimeEntries.
+We hope that our backend will be able to compute `tracked` time from Client's TimeEntries.

 ---